 As part of the Auburn Public Library's (APL) mission to inspire people to explore new ideas, pursue their dreams, and change their lives, free test proctoring services are offered to patrons to fulfill their educational needs and interests.
-Time slots are available by appointment only, and must be made a minimum of 1 week in advance.
-We recommend scheduling any exam a minimum of two weeks in advance to help ensure availability.
+Time slots are available by appointment only and must be made a minimum of 2 weeks in advance.
+We recommend scheduling any exam a minimum of three weeks in advance to help ensure availability.

 - The library will accept examination reservations based on availability of proctoring staff.

 - Students must provide the name of the institution offering the exam and the contact information of the teacher or testing center administrator as well as any relevant contact information.

 - Patrons must provide APL with specific information regarding the requirements of the proctored exam, duration of the testing time, and use of external resources.

 - It is the responsibility of the student to arrange the delivery of all test taking material to APL.
 Students are responsible for confirming the receipt of the exam prior to the testing appointment.

 - The library does not charge for providing proctoring services.
 Students are responsible for any incidental costs, such as postage to mail back exams.

 - At the time of the exam, the student must present a valid picture ID.